Mame (film): Plot

 When Mame meets Vera for a drink, the two trade snippy comments, which they insist are not being made out of hatred, but simple honesty, as that is what "Bosom Buddies" do.
 The two come home and reminisce about men they have dated.
 Agnes, who is listening to the conversation, admits that she is never had a date.
 Mame and Vera decide to give the uptight, frumpy Agnes a makeover and send her out to live.
 Six months later, Agnes returns home, pregnant, and describes what she did while living it up.

 Mame visits the Upsons at their home in Connecticut, where she learns that Patrick and Gloria are engaged.
 After finding the Upsons to be insufferable bores and bigots, Mame is asked to help pay for a piece of property next door so that Patrick and Gloria could live there, as opposed to "the wrong kind of people".
 Afterward, she is candid with Patrick about her disdain for the family.
 Patrick admits that he is ashamed of her and her "crazy" friends.
 A heartbroken Mame wonders what she did wrong with this boy she raised.

 Mame and Patrick apologize to each other at her home.
 They are dressed for company: the Upsons.
 Mame promises to behave and Patrick meets Mame's new maid, Pegeen.
 Mr. and Mrs. Upson announce that the property they wanted has been bought by some "Jew lawyer".
-Mame reveals that she bought the property next door so she could build the Beauregard Burnside Memorial Home For Single Mothers.
+Besides the Upsons, Mame has also invited a busload of pregnant but unmarried girls like Agnes, scandalizing the Upsons further.
+Then, Mame reveals that she bought the property next door so she could build the Beauregard Burnside Memorial Home For Single Mothers.
 This is the final straw, and the Upsons leave, angry that Mame is not "one of us."
 Patrick, visibly upset, also leaves.

 Years later, following World War II, Patrick and Pegeen are married and have a child, Peter.
 Mame, who is going on a trip to Siberia, requests that Peter be allowed to go with her.
 The two get onto a plane, and Patrick states that Mame has not changed.
 Mame and Peter wave goodbye and go into the plane.